memo330102/TaxCalculator/README.md

 Initial Database Setup

-On project startup, the application creates the SQLite database as  “exadel” and initializes the “TaxConfig” table with default parameter values located in the “TaxCalculator.API/” folder.
+On project startup, the application creates the SQLite database as  “exadel” located in the “TaxCalculator.API/” folder and initializes the “TaxConfig” table with default parameter values by using IHostedService.

 Adding New Tax Types